 - Document chemical use

-- Inspect water treatment piping and vales
+- Inspect water treatment piping and valves

 - Ensure instrumentation and automatic controls are working properly

-You can learn more about boiler feedwater treatment here.
+Learn more about boiler feedwater treatment.